Installation

 • gke_type (zonal or regional)

-• tls_strategy (letsencrypt, gcp-managed, self-signed, byoc)
+• tls_strategy (self-signed or byoc)

 • image_tag_strategy (latest or pinned)